 For those who need help with their courses, our Learning Centres provide various approaches to learning support, including workshops, tutoring, one-on-one sessions, exam preparation and online learning supports.
 We can help you develop learning strategies and skills essential to success in your program.

 Our unique mentoring program is designed to help you make the most of college life.
 SMILE (Student Mentoring in Life and Education) offers you the chance to connect with a senior student in your program area who can support you in your transition to Seneca.

 Our libraries provide you with resources and services to enhance your studies.
 Library collections are chosen to support your course work and are available in print and increasingly online.
 Our staff is friendly and approachable and can provide you with research support in person or online via email and online chat.
-Our state-of-the-art facilities, located at Newnham, Seneca@York, Markham and King Campuses, also offer study spaces, audio visual screening classrooms and electronic training centres.
+Our state-of-the-art facilities, located at Newnham, Seneca@York, Markham and King Campuses, also offer study spaces and electronic training centres.

 Full-time Seneca students are assigned a dedicated student adviser with program-specific knowledge.
 Our student advisers will work with you throughout your program and help you access the services and supports you need to be successful.

 Our international student services is here to help you easily transition to life at Seneca.
 Our services include free airport pickup, housing and accommodation assistance, International student orientation, visa assistance, health insurance, and monthly trips and activities.

 At Seneca, our goal is to help you succeed.
 Other supports and services that we offer include bookstores, computing commons, dining services, a health centre, Seneca OneCard and more.

 Seneca has a long and proud tradition of sporting excellence as one of the most decorated athletic programs in the history of the Ontario Colleges Athletic Association.
 From varsity teams to campus recreation and fitness programming to great facilities, Seneca offers many ways for you to stay active and healthy or to just have fun.